elmtree-askmo/cloudcannon-app/content/learn/sociology/how-have-multinational-corporations-contributed-to-contemporary-globalization-since-1945.md

 url: /learn/sociology/questions/how-have-multinational-corporations-contributed-to-contemporary-globalization-since-1945
 score: -1.0
 related_article1:
-    id: 163866
+    id: 163871
-    title: What factors contributed to the emergence of cities and urban centers during industrialization?
+    title: >-
+        How has globalization impacted economic disparities and poverty levels worldwide?
     subject: Sociology
-    url: /learn/sociology/questions/what-factors-contributed-to-the-emergence-of-cities-and-urban-centers-during-industrialization
+    url: /learn/sociology/questions/how-has-globalization-impacted-economic-disparities-and-poverty-levels-worldwide
 related_article2:
-    id: 163861
+    id: 163862
-    title: How does neocolonialism manifest in the economic control of former colonies by wealthy nations?
+    title: >-
+        What are the main perspectives on globalization, and how do they describe the interconnectedness of global markets?
     subject: Sociology
-    url: /learn/sociology/questions/how-does-neocolonialism-manifest-in-the-economic-control-of-former-colonies-by-wealthy-nations
+    url: /learn/sociology/questions/what-are-the-main-perspectives-on-globalization-and-how-do-they-describe-the-interconnectedness-of-global-markets
 related_article3:
-    id: 163870
+    id: 163867
-    title: What role do multinational corporations play in the emergence of global markets and economic integration?
+    title: >-
+        How did European exploration impact global trade routes and resource control?
     subject: Sociology
-    url: /learn/sociology/questions/what-role-do-multinational-corporations-play-in-the-emergence-of-global-markets-and-economic-integration
+    url: /learn/sociology/questions/how-did-european-exploration-impact-global-trade-routes-and-resource-control
 related_article4:
-    id: 163866
+    id: 163869
-    title: What factors contributed to the emergence of cities and urban centers during industrialization?
+    title: >-
+        How do military and economic influences contribute to the control of territory and resources in political economy?
     subject: Sociology
-    url: /learn/sociology/questions/what-factors-contributed-to-the-emergence-of-cities-and-urban-centers-during-industrialization
+    url: /learn/sociology/questions/how-do-military-and-economic-influences-contribute-to-the-control-of-territory-and-resources-in-political-economy
 related_article5:
-    id: 163869
+    id: 163860
-    title: How do military and economic influences contribute to the control of territory and resources in political economy?
+    title: >-
+        What are the key characteristics of capitalism, and how does it influence global markets?
     subject: Sociology
-    url: /learn/sociology/questions/how-do-military-and-economic-influences-contribute-to-the-control-of-territory-and-resources-in-political-economy
+    url: /learn/sociology/questions/what-are-the-key-characteristics-of-capitalism-and-how-does-it-influence-global-markets
 ---

 &nbsp;